George Stevens: 1935–1943: Established director

 While at Columbia, Stevens had been approached by Katharine Hepburn about directing Woman of the Year (1942).
 Ring Lardner Jr. and Garson Kanin had written a script in which Tess Harding, a strong-willed political affairs reporter, is pitted against Sam Craig, a sports columnist.
 Stevens read the unfinished script and agreed to direct, though he insisted the film be produced at Columbia.
 However, Hepburn had prearranged to have MGM produce the film, as she had intended on Spencer Tracy as her co-star.
 As a result, Stevens was loaned out to MGM.
-During test screenings, preview audiences distained at the original ending, which had Tess accepting her newfound role as a housewife.
+During test screenings, preview audiences disdained at the original ending, which had Tess accepting her newfound role as a housewife.
 Stevens, Joseph L. Mankiewicz, and Louis B. Mayer agreed that a new ending was needed, with Tess attempting to make breakfast but failing miserably.
 Hepburn deplored the new scene, but test audiences responded favorably.

 Released in February 1942, Woman of the Year was praised by film critics for the chemistry between the stars.
 A contemporary article in Time magazine hailed Stevens as "one of the youngest good directors in the business" by which he has "exhibited a versatile talent, a wide range."
 At the 1943 Academy Awards, Hepburn was nominated for Best Actress, while Michael Kanin and Lardner Jr. won for Best Original Screenplay.

 Stevens served as president of the Screen Directors Guild (SDG) from 1941 to 1943.

 Stevens returned to Columbia to direct The Talk of the Town (1942).
 Jean Arthur stars as Nora Shelley, a New England schoolteacher who harbors Leopold Dilg (Cary Grant), an accused arsonist, from justice while sharing a country house with Michael Lightcap, a distinguished Harvard law professor (Ronald Colman) who has been nominated to the U.S. Supreme Court.
 Principal photography began on January 19, 1942, and ended after four months on April 8.
 Stevens filmed two endings, one where Nora marries Dilg and another where she marries Lightcap.
 He allowed test audiences to determine their preferred ending, and most preferred the former.